Blog

 Bibble acquired by Corel

 Bibble Labs who make the multi-platform raw conversion software Bibble were recently purchased by Corel.
 A post in the Bibble forums informs users an official announcement will be made at CES next week.
 Bibble was the first alternative photographers had to the expensive and/or limited raw conversion software available from camera manufacturers.
-I began using Bibble in … Read more
+I began using … Read more